cookpad/global-style-guides/best-practices/README.md

 - When _changing data_ in production, don't use the console.
 Instead _create a rake task_ and submit it for review.
 - When _reading data_ from production, always use the _sandbox_ console: `bundle exec rails c -s production`

+## GitHub

+- When syncing with master, if the branch is under PR review or being collaborated on, use `merge` instead of `rebase` to avoid losing relevant context/breaking other local branches